 Pisa Travel Guide

-Hello and welcome to our Pisa Travel Guide.
-We're here to help you travel better in this historic, iconic city and learn about all the things to do in Pisa.
+Welcome to our Pisa Travel Guide!
+We're here to help you travel better in this historic, iconic city.

 So grab your camera and phrasebook, and come with us on a tour of history, culture, amazing architecture and Pisan charm!

 Do you need to be able to speak Italian to enjoy Pisa?

 Most restaurants and tourist attractions in Pisa spoke English, so you don't need to become fluent in Italian overnight.
 But we do think it's a good idea to learn a few key phrases and words to help immerse yourself in the culture and authentically enjoy all the things to do in Pisa.
 It also never hurts to show off your linguistic skills to friends and family!